rocket-pool/RPIPs/RPIPs/RPIP-71.md

 - `stake` was already called for the validator.
 - The validator is not already exiting.

-- When `stake` is called for a megapool validator, the protocol SHALL schedule the addition of that validator to the eligible megapool validator set after a pDAO‑configurable `staking_delay`.
+- When `stake` is called for a megapool validator, the protocol SHALL schedule the addition of that validator to the eligible megapool validator set after a pDAO-configurable `staking_delay`.
 - When an exit request is made for a megapool validator under RPIP‑80, that validator MUST be removed from the eligible megapool validator set or the scheduled inclusion MUST be canceled.
 - When `notifyExit` is called for a megapool validator that is still in the eligible megapool validator set, that validator MUST be removed or the scheduled inclusion MUST be canceled.
 #### Tournament-based selection

 Let `N` be the current size of the eligible megapool validator set.
 Let `k` be `tournament_size` (or `N` if `tournament_size > N`).
-The protocol SHALL allow to repeatedly select validators while:
+The protocol SHALL allow repeated selection of validators while:
 - the withdrawal shortfall is at least 32 ETH, and
 - the eligible megapool validator set is non‑empty.

 1. The protocol MUST sample `k` distinct validators uniformly at random without replacement from the eligible megapool validator set.
 2. For each sampled validator, the protocol MUST compute an exit score according to the chosen Exit Criterion.
-3. The protocol MUST select exactly one validator from the sampled set to request for exit: the validator that is determined to be the highest priority to exit according to the Exit Criterion.
+3. The protocol MUST select exactly one validator from the sampled set to request exit for: the validator that is determined to be the highest priority to exit according to the Exit Criterion.
 4. The protocol SHALL request this validator to exit as defined by RPIP-80.

 ## Rationale